Jenny Perlin

 Please join us for the exhibition opening on Thursday, 15th of May 2025, from 6 PM.

-Eureka is a series of works in 16mm film, video, and hand-drawn text animation by artist Jenny Perlin that speculates about the stratosphere, envisioning relationships between historical imaginaries and contemporary scientific activities.
+Eureka is a series of works in 16mm film, video, and hand-drawn text animation by artist Jenny Perlin (b.
+1970) that speculates about the stratosphere, envisioning relationships between historical imaginaries and contemporary scientific activities.
+Eureka is the culmination of Perlin’s PhD fellowship in Fine Art at Oslo National Academy of the Arts.

 With Eureka, Perlin connects stories of balloon flight in the late 18th century to observations made by present-day stratospheric balloon missions.
 The films explore sites where the first balloon flight in the United States launched and landed, describe the disorientation of early aerial experiences, ponder what messages the stratosphere might send, and follow student scientists hard at work at a space station above the Arctic Circle, preparing their own experiments to launch up to 27km above the earth.